Severe Lightening Storm

 POST FLOOD HAZARDS

-• Contaminated drinking water: Use bottled water or bring water to a rolling boil for 10 minutes and add two drops of non-perfumed chlorine bleach to one litre of contaminated water.
+• Contaminated drinking water: Use bottled water or bring water to a rolling boil for 10 minutes and add two drops of non-perfumed chlorine bleach to one liter of contaminated water.
 Stir and wait 30 minutes before drinking.

 • Building full of water: Drain water in stages, about one third of the volume of water per day.
 (Draining the water too quickly could cause structural damage).